 WHN quickly outgrew its small clinic in Hope and in September 2010, WHN broke ground on a new state-of-the-art 9-exam room facility, creating the town’s first permanent Health Center.

-In 2014, responding to a growing physician shortage in the town of Franklin, WHN relocated its Edinburgh practice to a larger facility in Franklin.
-The practice was fully renovated and even added a new Convenient Care Center in late 2015.
+In 2014, responding to a growing physician shortage in the town of Franklin, WHN relocated its Edinburgh practice to a larger, fully renovated facility in Franklin.

-Presently, WHN employs more than 150 people - - including 28 clinicians - - and serves over 20,000 patients at (5) locations in Trafalgar, Franklin, Hope, and the South Side of Indianapolis.
+In 2017, in partnership with Johnson Memorial Hospital, WHN opened a pediatric clinic in the town of Whiteland.
+Presently, WHN employs more than 150 people – – including 28 clinicians – – and serves over 20,000 patients at (6) locations in Trafalgar, Whiteland, Franklin, Hope, and the South Side of Indianapolis.

 The Edinburgh Center facility underwent a renovation in 2019 and was scheduled to reopen later that winter but was delayed due to the COVID-19 pandemic.